garysgray/drenched/README.md

 ## 🌟 Architectural Features

-- **Abstract Mediator & Component Architecture** — Built around a strict, object-oriented `UIComponent` base blueprint class.
-The central `UIManager` is 100% abstract, blindly broadcasting state changes down an inbound communication corridor (`updateVisualState`) to eliminate hardcoded component coupling.
+- **Abstract Mediator & Component Architecture** — Built around a strict, object-oriented `UIComponent` base blueprint class, this architecture leverages **native JavaScript private fields (`#fields`)** to ensure encapsulation and maintainability across the codebase.
+The central `UIManager` acts as a fully abstract mediator, blindly broadcasting state changes down an inbound communication corridor (`updateVisualState`) to eliminate hardcoded component coupling.
+This design allows independent UI components (`TextDisplay`, `HUD`, etc.) to remain decoupled while still responding dynamically to system-wide events.
+The lifecycle of each component is meticulously managed with a `destroy` method, ensuring clean teardown of internal listeners and DOM references.

-- **Data-Driven Asset Architecture** — A centralized asset configuration system drives text nodes, color values, and weather timings out of a single source of truth (`js/Config.js`), allowing instant, zero-maintenance thematic swaps.
+- **Data-Driven Asset Architecture** — The `Config.js` file serves as the **centralized hub for all runtime constants and configurations**, replacing scattered globals with a single `CONFIG` object.
+Key settings like rain intensities, color themes, and audio parameters are deeply frozen (`Object.freeze`) to prevent accidental mutations.
+A new `CONFIG.System` object consolidates mathematical constants (e.g., `VOLUME_SCALE_FACTOR`, `MS_PER_SECOND`), ensuring consistency across subsystems like audio synthesis (`AudioManager`) and visual effects (`RainVisuals`).
+This architecture enables **zero-maintenance thematic swaps** and runtime adjustments without compromising stability.

-- **Hardware-Accelerated Composite Graphics (Low Scripting Overhead)** — Heavy visual effects like full-screen film grain texture flickering and lightning flashes have been completely offloaded from the JavaScript runtime loops directly onto the browser's hardware GPU compositor layer using CSS keyframe matrices and data-attribute selector tokens.
+- **Hardware-Accelerated Composite Graphics (Low Scripting Overhead)** — Heavy visual effects, such as full-screen film grain texture flickering and lightning flashes, have been **completely offloaded from the JavaScript runtime** and delegated to the browser's hardware GPU compositor layer.
+Using CSS keyframe matrices and data-attribute selectors, transitions like lightning flashes are executed asynchronously with no layout thrashing.
+This ensures **smooth performance even on low-end devices**, while preserving the precision required for millisecond-synchronized events.

-- **Procedurally Synthesized Audio** — Persistent ambient rain loops, multi-layered randomized rolling thunder shockwaves, and high-pass acoustic click feedbacks are generated mathematically at runtime via low-level Web Audio API nodes.
-Zero external audio file download dependencies.
+- **Procedurally Synthesized Audio** — The `AudioManager` leverages the **Web Audio API** to generate **persistent ambient rain loops**, **multi-layered randomized rolling thunder shockwaves**, and **high-pass acoustic click feedbacks** entirely at runtime.
+Native private fields (`#fields`) isolate internal states like `#masterVolume` and `#loops`, preventing external interference.
+The audio graph is dynamically managed, with **node pooling** to optimize performance and **auto-resume functionality** to handle browser autoplay restrictions gracefully.
+Zero external audio file dependencies ensure a **lightweight footprint** and seamless playback across devices.

-- **Unified Master Scene Director** — An orchestrating environment controller manages independent simulation scheduling clocks, calculating and syncing thunder acoustics with graphic power-grid surges at the exact same millisecond.
+- **Unified Master Scene Director** — The `EnvironmentController` orchestrates **independent simulation scheduling clocks**, ensuring **perfect synchronization** between thunder acoustics (`AudioManager`), graphic power-grid surges (`RainVisuals`), and text voltage stress (`TextDisplay`).
+Each strike is calculated with precise **delta time management**, accounting for frame overshoots to maintain alignment across subsystems.
+The **event-driven architecture** allows for modular expansion, such as future wind gust layers or procedural synthesizer additions.

-- **Responsive Controls & Interactivity** — Auto-hiding control panel dashboard HUD tracking interface bounds, automatic mouse cursor suppression during idle states, and a smart resize debouncer loop that shields the memory thread during viewport adjustments.
+- **Responsive Controls & Interactivity** — The `HUD` manages **auto-hiding control panels**, **mouse cursor suppression during idle states**, and a **smart resize debouncer loop** to shield the memory thread during viewport adjustments.
+Leveraging native private fields (`#fields`) for internal state tracking, the HUD ensures **consistent behavior across user interactions**, even on mobile devices with touch events.
+Dynamic DOM elements like the scrolling text container are **safely managed** with lifecycle hooks to prevent memory leaks or stale references.

 ---